maomincoding/mettle-doc/doc/en/tool/createMettleApp/index.md

 - mettle

-Only contains the basic functions of Mettle.
-This template is suitable for applications that only have a single page in the project and do not jump to other pages.
+Mettle is developed using JSX syntax.

 - mettle-apps

-Not only includes the basic functions of Mettle, but also includes mettleRouter, which is suitable for jumping multiple pages and slightly more complex applications.

-- mettle-jsx

-Mettle is developed using JSX syntax.

-- mettle-jsx-apps

 Use JSX syntax to develop Mettle + mettleRouter, which is suitable for jumping multiple pages and slightly more complex applications.

-- mettle-tsx
+- mettle-ts

 Mettle is developed using TSX syntax.

-- mettle-tsx-apps
+- mettle-apps-ts

 Use TSX syntax to develop Mettle + mettleRouter, which is suitable for jumping multiple pages and slightly more complex applications.